Trillbit-Inc/TrillbitSDK-aarch64/README.md

     cmake .. -DPLATFORM_OPTION=<x86_64/aarch64> -DCMAKE_INSTALL_PREFIX="../install" -DCMAKE_TOOLCHAIN_FILE="../toolchains/aarch64_gcc_linux.cmake"

+## Prebuilt files

+Platform specific prebuilt binaries can also found in the *platforms/\<arch\>/prebuilt/bin* folder, where arch can be x86_64/aarch64.

+The library for integration can also be found in the *platforms/\<arch\>/prebuilt/lib/GCC* folder as a static library that can be compiled with the application in which it will be integrated in.

+For mode details refer to [README.md](platforms/README.md).

 ## Licensing

 Trillbit SDK will be functional only after the device on which the SDK will run on is licensed on the Trillbit backend.
 For this a one time API call with the UID of the device, on which the SDK will be integrated into, will be requiered.